culturing/poems/Poems/2026-01-22/11 Field.md

 Into your eternal bosom, let me come and rest, that we might find ourselves enlightened and immured by what beats in your breast.
-You are the field, and I the meager cultivator, making plans and plowing so that you might come to life.
+You are the field, and I the measly cultivator, making plans and plowing so that you might come to life.
 You nourish both of us and all who know your bounty.
 I will take good care to keep you fed and watered, add a trellis here and there,